Thomas Jefferson Speaks to YOU,

 the mind of man.

-principle, that though the will of the majority is in all cases to prevail,
+in mind this sacred principle, that though the will of the majority is in all

-equal rights, which equal law must protect, and to violate would be oppression.
+equal law must protect, and to violate would be oppression.

-others, but not from ourselves.
+provide against injury from others, but not from ourselves.

 No free man shall ever be de-barred the

 use of arms.
-The strongest reason for the people to retain their
+The strongest reason for

-right to keep and bear arms is as a last resort to protect
+the people to retain their right to keep and bear arms is as a last resort to protect themselves

-themselves against tyranny in government.
+against tyranny in government.

 Revenue on the

-consumption of foreign articles is paid cheerfully by those who can afford to add foreign luxuries
+consumption of foreign articles is paid cheerfully by

-expenses of the government, to fulfil contracts with
+government, to fulfil contracts with foreign nations,

-revenue thereby liberated may, by a just repartition among the states and a
+thereby liberated may, by a just repartition among the states and a

 corresponding amendment of the Constitution, be applied in time of peace

-to rivers, canals, roads, arts, manufactures, education, and other great
+to rivers, canals, roads, arts, manufactures, education, and other great objects

-objects within each state.
+within each state.

-consumption.
-As these fall principally on the rich, it is a
+As these fall principally on the rich, it is a general desire to make

-general desire to make them contribute the whole money we want, if possible.
+them contribute the whole money we want, if possible.
+And we have a hope that

-And we have a hope that they will furnish enough for the expenses of government
+they will furnish enough for the expenses of government and the interest of our

-and the interest of our whole public debt, foreign and domestic.
+whole public debt, foreign and domestic.

 The rich